The Front Lawn Album Reviews

 1989, 8.5/10

-McGlashan’s songwriting is most striking on the clutch of folk-tinged numbers in the centre of the record – McGlashan told Audioculture that he absorbed a lot of Irish music during his OE in New York.
+McGlashan’s songwriting is most striking on the clutch of folk-tinged numbers at the record’s centre.
+McGlashan told Audioculture that he absorbed a lot of Irish music during his OE in New York.
 Best-known is ‘Andy’, a lament for McGlashan’s deceased brother, accompanied by an accordion.
 ‘Tomorrow Night’ utilises a verse from ‘Skye Boat Song’, while ‘Claude Rains’ was inspired by Casablanca.
 Elsewhere, the pair’s theatricality is more pronounced on songs like the conversation of ‘How You Doing?’ and ‘I’ll Never Have Anything Else’.

 Songs from the Front Lawn is a unique record.
 It showcases McGlashan’s growing songwriting talents and standing proudly even outside the context of the pair’s stage shows.